 The text is easy to understand as it presents basic, clear information about the solar system using simple language and familiar concepts.

-To run both chains end-to-end in one call, compose them using a dict that maps chain output to the next prompt's variable:
+Here, we passed the previous response into the {response} variable by hand.
+It works, but we are the carrier again.
+To run both chains start to finish in one call, we join them using a dict that maps the first chain's output to the next prompt's variable:

 composed_chain = {"response": chain} | analysis_prompt | llm | StrOutputParser()